 Documentation of the content of the course.
-For courses covering any of the APA Domain Specific Knowledges (DSK) or Profession-Wide Competencies (PWC), a syllabus from the course is required.
-For other courses, documentation may also include a syllabus, a catalog description, information about and/or table of contents from the textbook used, work samples from the class, or any other information that clearly describes what was taught.
+This may include a syllabus from the course, a catalog description, information about and/or table of contents from the textbook used, work samples from the class or any other information that clearly describes what was taught.

 The completed form and all accompanying information are given to the student's advisor.
-The transfer or waiver request is first given to the professor who typically teaches the course for consideration and then returned to your advisor for his or her consideration.
+The waiver request is first given to the professor who typically teaches the course for consideration and then returned to your advisor for his or her consideration.
 In some cases, the student may be asked to document his/her knowledge of the course content by completing a special project or the final examination for the course.
 Your advisor will determine the courses that are approved for waiver in collaboration with other School Psychology and School of Education & Human Development faculty.
 Copies of all approved waivers should be kept in the student's personal records, as they will not appear on the official transcript.

-Not all requests for course transfers or waivers are approved.
+Not all requests for course transfers are approved.
 Requests are only approved when it has been documented, to the satisfaction of both your advisor and course instructor, that all course content has been reviewed and mastered.

-NOTE: Transfer and waiver requests should be submitted to your faculty advisor by the end of your first academic year in the program.
+NOTE: Transfer requests should be submitted to your faculty advisor by the end of your first academic year in the program.